top of page

 Define your methods

-Finally, define how you’re going to track your measures.
 We recommend that you track your cashflow at least every month.
 If you do, it’s the perfect opportunity to check progress against your financial measures.
-Put mechanisms like this in place to track each of your measures.
+Think about the mechanisms you'll use to track each of your measures.

 Using this phase